NavisGames/ValTracker-by-NavisGames/README.md

-HUGE, HUGE credit goes to @Henrik-3 for creating an UNOFFICIAL VALORANT API that you can use to create this things I've Made Too! https://github.com/Henrik-3/unofficial-valorant-api Thanks, Henrik; I couldn't do without this project <3
+HUGE, HUGE credit goes to @Henrik-3 for creating an UNOFFICIAL VALORANT API that you can use to create this things I've Made Too! https://github.com/Henrik-3/unofficial-valorant-api Thanks, Henrik; I couldn't do this project without your API <3

 The Python wrapper I use for the unofficial Valorant API is https://github.com/raimannma/ValorantAPI made by @raimannma